 Every Spring when the days start getting warmer and the humidity goes up, (and when it rains a lot) it’s time to think about mushrooms.
 Yes, mushrooms!
 Mushrooms are toxic to you pets.
 I have two fenced yards and four pastures to search daily so none of my animals come across any mushrooms.
 Mushrooms can kill them!
 Today I am asking all of you to please go out every morning to check your yards for any sign of mushrooms so you can keep your dogs safe.
 Click here to see what poison mushrooms look like.

 As you can see from my photo below, I have a lot of poison mushrooms in my yard.
-I have four dogs so I get up early and check the yard before I let any of them do their business.
-These mushrooms smell yummy to a dog so it is crucial you go out and look for them every morning for the next 3 months or so before you let your dogs out in the morning.
-Stay safe! ~ Christina Lee – Deaf Dogs Rock
+I have five dogs so I get up early and check the yard before I let any of them do their business.
+These mushrooms smell yummy to a dog so it is crucial you go out and look for them every morning for the next 3 months or so before you let your dogs out in the morning and then in the Fall we will have to continue to check especially if it rains.

 Here is a article I found on PetMd.com so you know what to look for if your dog starts getting sick.